-Our curated list, current as of April 2025, showcases over 20 of PBS Kids’s highest-rated series.
-Among PBS Kids’s finest offerings are Barney & Friends and Ghostwriter, which debuted in 1992 and 1992, respectively.
-From 1992 through to 2018, PBS Kids has accumulated a diverse collection of over 20 television shows.
+Our curated list, current as of June 2025, showcases over 20 of PBS Kids’s highest-rated series.
+PBS Kids has delivered an expansive roster of over 20 shows, dating from 1969 all the way to 2023.
+Among PBS Kids’s finest offerings are Sesame Street and Barney & Friends, which debuted in 1969 and 1992, respectively.

 Growing up can be confusing!
 When Zach and Annie face difficulties in their lives, they go to special place called Plato’s Peak.
 There, Plato—a talking buffalo!—and his friends are always willing to lend a helping hand.